Chris Walker of Refine Labs

 When it comes to paid Google Ads, Chris doesn’t think they are a cost-effective tactic.

 “There are better opportunities elsewhere.
-You shouldn’t be checking a box.
+Focus on tactics that drive meaningful impact.
 It’s either you’re doing something because it’s going to make an impact or you ignore it,” he explains.

 “Would you rather take a hundred thousand dollars a month and spend it that way to get $20,000 a month back?
 Or would you rather take a hundred thousand dollars, go put it on Facebook, Instagram, LinkedIn, a podcast, different things like that and drive 300X ROI instead of 2.2X ROI?” he continues.